ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 open in NotePad.

 Check that there are no error messages listed in the Report file.
+If you see a message- Tried to create duplicate Name in XML., read the troubleshooting section below.

 Open the database in RootsMagic and confirm that the desired changes have been made.